GitMogli/first/README.md

 # first
 Myfirstrepository

-Hello, my name is Cristof and I learning about Git and GibHub.
+Hello, my name is Cristof and I learning about Git and GibHub..